 Borrowers can consolidate their Parent PLUS loans into a Federal Direct Loan in order to gain eligibility.

 Even if you have just one Parent PLUS loan, you can consolidate the loan into a Federal Direct Consolidation loan through the Department of Education.
-This may seem silly because consolidating the one loan doesn’t change the interest rate, it really is nothing more than a name change.
+This may seem silly because consolidating the one loan doesn’t change its interest rate.
+In all practicality, it really is nothing more than a name change.

-However, that name change makes a big difference.
-Even though the consolidated loan contains a Parent PLUS loan, as a consolidated loan, it is eligible for the Income Contingent Repayment Plan.
-Unfortunately, consolidation will not help Parent PLUS borrowers gain eligibility for the preferable IBR, REPAYE, and PAYE plans.
+That name change makes a big difference, however.
+Even though the consolidated loan contains a Parent PLUS loan, it is eligible for the Income Contingent Repayment Plan.

 Important Warning on Consolidation: Even though Federal Direct Consolidation is an essential step for Parent PLUS Loans to become eligible for PSLF, borrowers should be very careful with consolidation.

 Only Include Parent PLUS Loans – Some borrowers have Parent PLUS loans that were borrowed for their child as well as traditional federal student loans in their own name.
-If these two loan types get consolidated together, the combined loan will have limited eligibility for repayment plans and other federal programs which can mean higher payments for the borrower.
-Be sure to always keep Parent PLUS loans separate from all other federal student loans.
+If these two loan types get consolidated together, the combined loan will have limited eligibility for repayment plans and other federal programs, which can mean higher payments for the borrower.
+In most cases you will want to keep Parent PLUS loans separate from all other federal student loans.

 The Steps Towards Parent PLUS Public Service Loan Forgiveness